 This postgraduate programme integrates the advanced clinical, academic and research components of cardiorespiratory physiotherapy practice.
 The emphasis is on the management of patients with cardiorespiratory disorders.
 Flexibility in selection of modules allows for physiotherapists with particular interests to be accommodated.

-The excellent reputation of this programme is partly due to expert tuition with lectures, tutorials and workshops delivered by recognised experts in physiotherapy practice.
+As a student on this programme, you will receive expert tuition, with lectures, tutorials and workshops delivered by recognised experts in physiotherapy practice.